-Into the last decades of the 19th century the Indian agents at Grand Ronde struggled with many aspects of assimilating the tribes to American culture.
-In fact, there was a meeting in 1871 in Salem, at the First Methodist Church with all the tribal leaders in Oregon to convince them to given up their Indian doctors and begin accepting white doctors.
-The tribal culture, however was persistant, and when the federal government fail to help the tribes for more than 20 years, without funding and effective services, the tribes had really no reason to convert to white American culture.
+Into the last decades of the 19th century, the Indian agents at Grand Ronde struggled with many aspects of assimilating the tribes to American culture.
+In fact, there was a meeting in 1871 in Salem, at the First Methodist Church with all the tribal leaders in Oregon to convince them to give up their Indian doctors and begin accepting white doctors.
+The tribal culture, however, was persistent, and when the federal government failed to help the tribes for more than 20 years, without funding and effective services, the tribes had really no reason to convert to white American culture.
 The other culture described is that of the Potlatch.
-It common in the region for families to hold a giveway when a member of the family dies.
+It was common in the region for families to hold a giveaway when a member of the family dies.
 There is a cultural purpose to this, and a way of healing.

 Hon.
 John H. Oberly

 Indian School Superintendent

 I herewith have the honor to submit my reply to yours of April 8 – 86 on Education.

 1. Fifty-five (55) are at the present time accommodated at the school.